 ACU's D.Min. program began in 1987.
 The history of this program gives depth and experience that benefits every new student.
 At ACU, you will participate with a growing group of students and alumni that make up an ongoing learning community.
 Additionally, you will interact with excellent faculty who bring both research and the practice of ministry into the collegial and dynamic learning that comprises ACU's D.Min. program.

 3. What if I don't have an M.Div.?

-M.Div. equivalency can be granted to those students who have a theological master's degree from an ATS accredited school and who have taken additional hours of graduate coursework.
+M.Div. equivalency can be earned by students who have a theological master's degree from an ATS-approved school and who have taken additional hours of graduate coursework.

 ACU's Doctor of Ministry program is designed to be completed in three years.
-This includes the completion of nine seminar courses and the completion of a project/thesis.
+This includes the completion of nine seminar courses and a project/thesis.
 Some students elect to take four or five years to complete the program.
 However, students have a maximum time frame of six years from start date to complete the program.

 5. What if I don't have three years of ministry experience?

 Because the Doctor of Ministry program is an advanced theological degree designed for persons who are in ministry, applicants are expected to demonstrate a high level of competence in the practice of ministry by gaining at least three years of ministry experience following the completion of their first theological master's degree.
-Occasional exceptions are granted, but will need to be explored with the program director.
+Occasional exceptions are granted but will need to be explored with the program director.

 6. I'm in ministry and have a family.
 Can I still find time to complete the D.Min. program?